-This article describes how to combine two or more separate tables into a single merged table by combining either common row labels or common column labels.
-When combining tables by rows a side-by-side join direction is used.
-When combining tables by column a stacked un and down join direction is used.
+This article describes how to combine two or more tables into a single merged table by combining either common row labels or common column labels.
+Before using the Combine Tables automation, you should consider whether the variables used in the tables should be joined together into a Variable Set instead, see How to Combine Variables into a Variable Set.

 Requirements